The Best Surety Bond Companies for 2026

 Bond Types & Limits

 Zurich is one of the largest surety bond companies in the market and the longest continuously operating surety provider in the U.S., having gotten started in the U.S. in 1890.
 Zurich has deep expertise and deep resources which gives it the capability to back surety bonds of almost any type or amount.
 However, potential customers should know that most of Zurich’s surety business is oriented toward large, highly qualified corporate clients and has particularly strong interest in providing contract bonds for major construction and public works projects.
-Zurich offers surety capacities of more than $2 billion for some clients, and they boast that many of their commercial and contract clients are among the largest in their industries.
+Zurich maintains an AM Best Financial Size Category of XV—the highest possible designation, representing a financial size of $2 billion or more—which provides the immense capital needed to back substantial bond programs.
+They boast that many of their commercial and contract clients are among the largest in their industries, benefiting from Zurich’s ability to support major, high-limit projects.

 Cost